-Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact handling, establishment of secure temporary storage areas, and disposal of waste by approved contractors.
-Hazardous wastes will be disposed in an environmentally safe manner and by licensed hazardous waste operators Materials will be separated into combustible and non-combustible, and all flammable substances must be kept away from sources of ignition.
-No underground hazardous materials storage containers will be deployed.
-Storage of hazardous materials will be undertaken in a fenced dedicated area with a dedicated drainage system and roofed to prevent rainwater from entering the area.
-This hazardous materials storage area will be located considering potential risks (e.g. traffic accidents/collisions, fall of items, drainage system, etc.).
+Impact/ Source Potential Impacts Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact (e.g. traffic accidents/collisions, fall of items, drainage system, etc.).
 Provide bunds for storing hazardous materials containers.
 The bunds will have the capacity to contain 110% of the total volume of stored materials and will be protected from vehicles or other risks.
 This area must be placed away from any sources of ignition.
+Photographic records of water tests will be kept.
 Storage areas will have impermeable bases (this need to cover a wider area if needed to avoid soil contamination, e.g. refuelling areas will include an impermeable base that protects the ground where the vehicles will be parked), will be roofed and be equipped with spill kits.
+EPC As soon as the works start and throughout construction period.
 Hazardous Materials containers will be clearly marked with appropriate warning labels to accurately describe their contents and detailed technical specifications and safety precautions.
 Labels will be waterproof, and securely attached.
-Wherever possible, hazardous materials will be kept in their original container Hazardous materials will only be transported to/from the site by a licensed operator.
+Wherever possible, hazardous materials will be kept in their original container EPC As soon as the works start and throughout construction period.
+Hazardous materials will only be transported to/from the site by a licensed operator.
 This service provider will follow the proper protocols to ensure that all hazardous materials are transported and transferred according to the environmental regulations.
-A start and throughout construction period. .

-Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact record for all hazardous materials will be kept onsite.
+A record for all hazardous materials will be kept onsite.
+EPC As soon as the works start and throughout construction period.
 Only trained personnel will be permitted to handle hazardous materials.
-Waste Facilities Minor Only licensed waste management facilities shall be used for the disposal of non-hazardous and hazardous wastes, respectively.
+EPC As soon as the works start and throughout construction period.
+Waste Facilities Moderate Only licensed waste management facilities shall be used for the disposal of non-hazardous and hazardous wastes, respectively.
 EPC As soon as the works start and throughout construction period.
 Negligible